Oxford’s 19 Poems

 This image is based on the appearance and facial metrics of the recreated 1575 portrait of De Vere in the National Portrait Gallery, London.
 The original portrait is in black and white, so the colour version is an artistic interpretation based on the colours of his clothing and the style of the period.
 We have taken things just a little further than the original, while respecting its anthopometric properties as closely as possible. ⌕

 Oxford’s life does not easily map onto the life of a successful Elizabethan playwright.
-You can follow him through his letters, reproduced here with permission of Alan H Nelson who collected them as part of his research for his biography of the Earl4.
+You can follow him through his letters, reproduced here with permission of Alan H Nelson who collected them as part of his research for his biography of the Earl.5

 De Vere’s priorities and concerns reveal that he lived worlds apart from Bankside.
 Aside from being dead when Macbeth was being written–a play full of ominous residue from The Gunpowder Plot of 1605–when Oxford should have been in Southwark, working out the details of staging the balcony scene in Romeo and Juliet, he was actually trying to secure a monopoly on alcohol testing.
 When he should have been working on Bottom’s headgear to amaze the Rude Mechanicals, he was writing begging letters and trying to win the Governorship of Jersey.
 And when he should have been assessing sound effects for the great storm on the heath scene in King Lear, he was sleeping The Big Sleep.